MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/ado-technology-table.md

 **Applies to**: Access 2013, Office 2013

-The following table lists the Microsoft products, tools, and technologies discussed in the *ADO Programmer's Guide*.
+The following table lists the Microsoft products, tools, and technologies discussed in the *ADO programmer's guide*.
 It provides links, wherever possible, to relevant topics in the guide.

 <table>
 <colgroup>